poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 Does that mean we have to rewrite the binary at `0x498223`?
 No, we can write it using ptrace.

 ## Ptrace to rescue
+>ptrace is a system call found in Unix and several Unix-like operating systems.
+By using ptrace (the name is an abbreviation of "process trace") one process can control another, enabling the controller to inspect and manipulate the internal state of its target. ptrace is used by debuggers and other code-analysis tools, mostly as aids to software development. source:wikipedia

-ptrace allows us to rewrite the registers and write the data at the given address.
+ptrace is syscall that allows us to rewrite the registers and write the data at the given address.

 Now we know which address to pause and how to manipulate the memory of the sample program.
 So, let's put all this knowledge into action.